Trade directory · Baltimore metro · Maryland

 Permit Requirements

-Baltimore City requires HVAC permits for all installations, replacements, and major repairs.
-Permit fees range $50-200 based on system size.
-Plans required for commercial work over 5 tons.
+Baltimore City requires mechanical permits for HVAC installations, replacements, and major repairs.
+Permit fees range from $50-300 based on system size.
 Gas line work requires separate gas permit.

 §3